Sustainability in our

 Electrification of the vehicle fleet: E-Mobility at UNIQA

-The ambitious goal of the UNIQA Fleet Management of reducing the CO2 emissions of the company fleet in Austria to 40 grams per kilometre by the end of 2024 was not only achieved, but even exceeded.
-On our way to 100% e-mobility, the figure at the end of 2024 was 57%.
+On our way to 100% e-mobility, the figure at the end of 2025 was 74%.
 The aim is to switch completely to electric vehicles by 2030 in Austria and Group-wide by 2040.

 However, we are also specifically promoting other forms of e-mobility: modern e-scooters and e-bikes are available to our employees at the head office and at several other locations in Austria for shorter business trips.